Simple Definition of hydroponics

-Origin of HYDROPONICS
+Origin and Etymology of hydroponics

-(as in geoponics
+hydr- + -ponics (as in geoponics agriculture)

 First Known Use: 1937

-Learn More About HYDROPONICS
+Learn More about hydroponics

-Seen & Heard
+Seen and Heard

 What made you want to look up hydroponics?
 Please tell us where you read or heard it (including the quote, if possible).